zaiisao/Documentation/en/faqs/video_billing.md

 ## FAQ

-### Why does Dashboard display minutes used for voice communication even though my project is for video communication?
+### Why does Console display minutes used for voice communication even though my project is for video communication?

 If you see voice minutes used in a video communication or live broadcast, it may not be a billing error but may be caused by the following reasons: